apache/spark/python/docs/source/development/logger.rst

 Setting Up
 ==========
-To start using the PySpark logging module, you need to import the :class:`PySparkLogger` from the :ref:`pyspark.logging</reference/pyspark.logging.rst>`.
+To start using the PySpark logging module, you need to import the :class:`PySparkLogger` from the :ref:`pyspark.logger</reference/pyspark.logger.rst>`.

 .. code-block:: python

-    from pyspark.logging import PySparkLogger
+    from pyspark.logger import PySparkLogger

 Usage
 =====